stephen-bunn/artsum/README.md

 # If a specific checksum algorithm makes the most sense for a directory, I can specify the algorithm
 artsum generate -a sha256 .

-# Standard GNU formats such as md5sum can also be used
+# Standard formats such as md5sum can also be used
 artsum generate -f md5sum .

 # Checksum modes are supported, binary mode is always the default